sebastianhaas/chai-date-proximity/README.md

 # chai-date

-An extension to the [chai](http://chaijs.com/) assertion library that provides a set of date assertions.
+An extension to the [chai](http://chaijs.com/) assertion library that provides a date proximity assertion.

 ## Installation